http4s/http4s/docs/src/main/tut/dsl.md

 #### Streaming bodies

 Streaming bodies are supported by returning a `fs2.Stream`.
-Like `Future`s and `IO`s, the stream may be of any type that has an `EntityEncoder`.
+Like `IO`, the stream may be of any type that has an `EntityEncoder`.

 An intro to `Stream` is out of scope, but we can glimpse the